MicrosoftDocs/visualstudio-docs/docs/javascript/tutorial-asp-net-core-with-angular.md

   - JavaScript
 monikerRange: '>= vs-2022'
 ---
-# Tutorial: Create an ASP.NET Core app with Angular in Visual Studio
+# Tutorial: Create an Angular and ASP.NET Core app in Visual Studio

 In this article, you learn how to build an ASP.NET Core project to act as an API backend and an Angular project to act as the UI.